Lucky Drawing with Susan Shie. Class information.

 Above: "Art and Peace." ©Susan Shie 2014.
 Drawing on the back of a big envelope, using a black, medium point Bic pen.
 I really prefer blue ones though!

 Crayola Super Tip Markers.
+I LOVE these markers!!!!
 Sold as children's markers.
 Very juicy pigment, waterbased.
 I really like these, in a set of 50 or 100 colors, as they actually bleed through less than the Pentel Color Pens, listed below, when you watercolor on the other side of the page.
+NOW they have a 120 markers size that is all I buy now!!!
 But these have been noticed by the adult coloring book crowd, so now they're hard to find and more expensive!
 When you can find them at Walmart, they are cheap!
 And when you shop around on Amazon, they're cheap, too.
 But Amazon sells them in all price ranges, so beware and pay attention!
 I call them Panda Markers, because I keep mine in an Uncle Lee's Organic Green Tea box, that has a panda on it.
 But their real name is Super Tips. :)

 Posca Paint Markers.
 These are great!
+Acrylic paint markers.
 But they're expensive.
 They're opaque, and they come in both sets and individual markers.
 There are 5 tip sizes, I think.
 I use the medium and fine tip ones and I buy them from Jerry's Artarama, where you can buy individual colors and tip sizes at a really fair price.
 They are acrylic paint, and they don't dry out, when you store them with the tips on, of course.
 Store them lying flat.
 They don't make a smell and their tips hold up well.
 I use them to do the small writing on my quilts now, and to do some touch up and additional textures in my drawings on paper.
 You don't need these for the class, but they will mark on anything.
-Heat set them on cloth, like all other media used on cloth.
+Heat set them, if you use them on cloth, like all other media used on cloth.
+I don't use them to color things in in drawings on paper, but to add more colors over the watercolor or Super Tips colors.
+Poscas are opaque.

-I'm hardly using color pencils anymore, preferring to use the Prismacolor Stix, which are the all-pigment sticks I wrote about in the paragraph above.
+I'm hardly using color pencils anymore, preferring to use the Prismacolor Stix, which are the all-pigment sticks I wrote about above.
+I hope they bring the stix back!

-Bic Stic ballpoint pens, medium tip.
-I sometimes use these cheap blue pens for drawing.
+Bic Velocity ballpoint pens, medium tip.
+I sometimes use these blue pens for drawing.
 Right now I've switched to using the ones Bic calls Bic Velocity.
 More expenisve than the Bic Stics, but I love their lines, which are thicker than the Stic pens' lines.
 They're great for drawing on the run when you don't have any "art supplies" on you!
 Use any paper you can find, when you're out and about and need to draw.
 These blue ink Bic ballpoint pens are great for shading your drawing, and I use them intentionally in my work.
-I prefer the blue Bic Velocity pens.
-And to be honest, I don't like or use the black Bic pens much.
-It's not a rich black ink.
+I prefer the blue Bic Velocity pens, with their 1.6 mm tips.
+And to be honest, I don't like or use the black Bic pens.
+They're not a rich black ink.
 But the blue one looks great and feels really good to draw with!!!
+I just like the fatter-line Velocity pen, compared to the blue Bic Stic.

 Rub-a-Dub laundry markers by Sharpie.
 For now, they're not making these pens, but you can still buy them.
 The price inflated a lot, after Sharpie discontinued them, but now the price seems to be coming back down a bit.
 They are wonderful pens for drawing.
 One of my favorites.
 And they don't have the risk of "haloing" - making the rust-colored haze around the lines later, that regular Sharpie pens at least used to have.
 I hope they don't halo now, but I haven't tested regular Sharpies, to make sure!
 The Rub-a-Dub (and the regular Sharpie, size Fine line is pretty thick though.
 So either you like them, or you don't.